jakobbbb/pvs-uebung-5/pvs.md

 make: *** [Makefile:24: test] Aborted (core dumped)
 ```

-Turns out that this kernel does not product correct results.
+Turns out that this kernel does not produce correct results.
 This may
 be caused by a race condition where write accesses to `C` collide
 because they are happening too quickly.